Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/05-Using_Grammar.md

 -----

 First, we need somewhere to work.
 Create an empty directory somewhere on your system.
-The name does not matter too much, but it is easier to avoid spaces and numbers in the name since it will be used as a package name in Storm.
+The name does not matter too much, but it is easier if you avoid spaces and numbers in the name since it will be used as a package name in Storm.
 For example, use the name `grammar`.
 Then, open a terminal and change into the directory you just created.
 This makes it possible to run the code we will write by typing the following in the terminal:

 ```